 Request an Appointment

-Give us a call, come by and see us at any one of our four showrooms or schedule an appointment online and one of our experienced designers will contact you to schedule an appointment that's convenient for you!
+Request an appointment online and one of our experienced designers will contact you to schedule an appointment that's convenient for you!

 Spring is in the air… What a better time to start that spring cleaning and spruce up your kitchen or bathroom with new cabinets.
 Contact your local KB Kitchen to set up an appointment with our experienced designers.